AlpKaanK/ceng3511/p2/README.txt

 D2, D1

-after success, python will create futoshiki_output.txt with the solution of futoshiki.
+After success, python will create futoshiki_output.txt with the solution of futoshiki.